Language

 17 Schema Types

-The form adapts to your selected schema type, showing only relevant fields.
-Required fields are clearly marked, and optional fields are tucked away in a collapsible section to keep the interface clean.
+The form adapts to the selected schema type, showing only relevant fields so the interface stays clean and focused.

 Real-Time JSON-LD Output

-See your generated markup update instantly as you type.
-The output includes syntax highlighting for keys, strings, numbers, and brackets, making it easy to review your structured data.
+See the generated markup update instantly as you type, with syntax highlighting for keys, strings, numbers, and brackets.

-A validation badge shows how many required fields are still missing, helping you ensure your markup meets the minimum requirements for rich results eligibility.
+A badge counts how many required fields are still empty, helping you meet the minimum requirements for rich-results eligibility.

 Example Data

-Each schema type comes with realistic example data.
-Click the Example button to see how a complete markup looks and understand what information each field expects.
+Each schema type includes realistic example data.
+Load it with one click to see a complete markup and understand what each field expects.

-Copy the generated markup to your clipboard with one click, or download it as an HTML file for later use.
+Copy the complete markup to your clipboard in one click, or download it as an HTML file for later use.
+Reset clears all fields to start fresh.

 Frequently Asked Questions